fksvs/fmmalloc/README.md

 git clone https://gitlab.com/fksvs/fmmalloc
 ```

-Build the source code and produce shared object, this will also compile the test programs:
+Build the source code.
+This will produce the shared object and also compile the test programs:

 ```console
 make